svenvc/zinc/zinc-http-components-paper.md

 Most of these have hand coded dispatching in their #handleRequest: method.

 ZnDefaultServerDelegate uses a prefix map internally that maps URI prefixes to internal methods.
-But is can be customized by installing a block as the value to a prefix, which accepts the request and produces a response.
+But it can be customized by installing a block as the value to a prefix, which accepts the request and produces a response.
 Here is an example of using that capability.